andriyadi/EspX/README.md

 # ESPectro
-ESP8266 extended library, especially for iothub.id client &amp; ESPectro devboard, for Arduino framework and supports Arduino IDE and Platformio.
+ESP8266 extended library for Arduino framework, especially for ESPectro development board, that supports Arduino IDE and Platformio.

+##Update
+In previous version, this library also includes support to work with Makestro Cloud.
+That support is removed in this version as this library should be all about ESPectro, no need for cloud integration.
+The specific Makestro Cloud client library is made available here: https://github.com/dycodex/MakestroCloudClient

 ##About ESPectro
 It's an ESP8266 development board as the culmination of our 1+ year experience in exploring and developing products with ESP8266 MCU.